Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

-The classification is known also for randomized local complexities but as we do not need it here we refer the reader to e.g.~\cite{brandt2021classes} for more details.
+The ``Moreover" part of \cref{thm:basicLOCAL} for classes \eqref{o(1)}-\eqref{logn} are witnessed by any trivial LCL problem, $\Delta+1$ coloring problem, and $\Delta$ coloring problem, respectively, see for instance \cite{brandt2021classes}.
+The fact that the classes in \eqref{theta} are non-empty as well is demonstrated in a subsequent work \cite{brandt2021classes}.
+Let us mention that a classification is known also for randomized local complexities, but, as we do not need it here, we refer the reader to e.g.~\cite{brandt2021classes} for more details.

-Deciding the local complexity of a given LCL on bounded-degree trees is $\mathsf{EXPTIME}$-hard~\cite{chang2020n1k_speedups}.
-Therefore, to obtain simple and useful characterizations for each complexity class of LCLs on bounded-degree trees, it is necessary that we restrict ourselves to special classes of LCLs.
-As many natural LCLs (e.g., the proper $k$-coloring problem for any $k$) on bounded-degree trees are also LCLs on $\Delta$-regular trees, this motivates the study of LCLs on $\Delta$-regular trees.
-Subsequent to our work, it was recently shown that there is a polynomial-time algorithm to decide the local complexity of a given LCL on $\Delta$-regular trees in the regime of $\Omega(\log n)$ local complexity~\cite{balliu2022efficient}.
+Deciding the local complexity of a given LCL on bounded-degree forests is $\mathsf{EXPTIME}$-hard~\cite{chang2020n1k_speedups}.
+Therefore, to obtain simple and useful characterizations for each complexity class of LCL problems on bounded-degree forests, it is necessary that we restrict ourselves to special classes of LCL problems.
+As many natural LCL problems (e.g., the proper $k$-coloring problem for any $k$) on bounded-degree forests are also LCL problems on $\Delta$-regular forests, this further motivates the study of LCL problems on $\Delta$-regular forests.